VUEngine/vuengine.github.io/documentation/user-guide/sound.md

 }
 ```

 [Sounds](/documentation/api/class-sound/) can be set to auto release on completion.
-This is the default behavior when they are simply reproduced by calling `SoundManager::playSound`.
+This is the default mutator when they are simply reproduced by calling `SoundManager::playSound`.

 ## Timer settings